Myleri/SPA1/README.md

-# Example Template for SPA1
+# SPA1 INTERNET AND SURVEILLANCE

-pages chnaged to master
+Final Site uploaded for Thursdays class.
+27/07.